 Design thinking is knowing without reasoning and as such is the most disruptive and unsystematic form of thinking.
 By definition, design thinking is the productive combination of analytical thinking and intuitive thinking.
 But design thinking will be effective in your company only if strategic planning is successfully connected with execution of products, services, and communications.

 Or is the phrase “design thinking” simply just marketing for design firms?
 What do you think?
 Let me explain why I think design thinking is really important for every business.

-At my company Vizuarna we claim that we connect the design thinking with the corporate strategies and tie both aspects in strategic interactive annual reporting .
-Why do we say that?
-Because we need to market ourselves?
-Yes, we do.
-But do we really have something in the back of that claim?
-I believe, yes we do.
+At my former company Vizuarna we claimed that we connect the design thinking with the corporate strategies and tie both aspects in strategic interactive annual reporting .
+Why did we say that?
+Because we needed to market ourselves?
+Yes, we did.
+But did we really had something in the back of that claim?
+I believe, yes we did.

 Roger Martin (dean of the Rotman School of Management and author of The Design of Business) wrote in Harward Business Review that business today is dominated by analytical thinking.
 Further, Mr. Martin believes that design thinking is knowing without reasoning.
 So, design thinking is about invention which is supposed to be the most disruptive and unsystematic form of thinking.
 To Mr. Martin design thinking is the productive combination of analytical thinking and intuitive thinking.

 Design thinking takes on the the tradition of systems thinking, where we acknowledge that we cannot take system apart neither we fully appreciate why it is as it is.
 We try to learn how to deal with feedback, side effects and other complex situations.
 “Design thinking elaborates on and updates systems thinking to take advantage of insights and principles that those engaged in designing have developed over the past half-century.”
 Weatherhead School of Management.

 Only one company in a market can be the cheapest; the rest need design.